Year-Round, Self-Service Composting

 - Compostable cups and utensils are typically marked with a green band around the cup accompanied with the word “compostable."
 If not, it most likely is a plastic-coated product and should be tossed in the trash.

-- Please pour leftover liquids down the drain before placing a compostable cup in the bin
+- Please pour leftover liquids down the drain before placing a compostable cup in the cart.

 - If something is not compostable, it may be recyclable.